Headshot of Michael Gallagher, a Houston-based mass tort litigation lawyer at Morgan & Morgan

 Meet Michael Gallagher

 Michael Gallagher is a member of our Mass Tort Law & Briefing Group, which prepares motions, briefs, and appeals for our firm’s class action and multidistrict litigation teams.
-In twenty-two years of practice, Michael has tried twelve cases to verdict, has taken and defended hundreds of depositions, and has defeated dispositive and non-dispositive motions.
+In twenty-three years of practice, Michael has tried twelve cases to verdict, has taken and defended hundreds of depositions, and has defeated dispositive and non-dispositive motions.

 Michael graduated cum laude from Georgetown University in 2000.
 He then graduated from The University of Houston Law Center in 2003, where he was named to the Order of the Barristers and won the Blakely-Butler Moot Court Competition.
 After graduation, he served as a law clerk to the Honorable Richard A. Schell in the U.S. District Court for the Eastern District of Texas.